goldsafety/SpillCleanup/README.md

 #SPILL! errors caused by the FILTER or SORT dynamic array functions will be resolved, though it is
 relatively simple to add support for others (please let me know).

-#Installation
+## Installation

-SpillCleanup is a sub procedure which should be called from either a command button inside your workbook or from a user command added to the quick access toolbar or to the ribbon.
+SpillCleanup is a SUB procedure which should be called from either a command button inside your workbook or from a user command added to the quick access toolbar or to the ribbon.
 To install, import the sgSpillCleanup.bas file into the macro-enabled workbook in which you want to use the procedure, or to a macro-enabled workbook which you can then save as an Excel Add-In.